 - Understand values

-At Shobnall Primary School we aim to provide an RE curriculum that is creative, inclusive, challenging and inspired by the real-world.
-It inspires future thinkers, innovators and problem solvers in an immersive environment that stimulates curiosity and supports high-quality learning, allowing each and every learner to fulfill their potential.
+At Shobnall Primary & Nursery School we aim to provide an RE curriculum that is creative, inclusive, challenging and inspired by the real-world.
+It inspires future thinkers, innovators and problem solvers in an immersive environment that stimulates curiosity and supports high-quality learning, allowing each and every learner to fulfil their potential.

 The experiences that we provide ensure that children develop a secure understanding of the world around them.
 By the end of the Reception year, they will be able to:

-RE can also contribute to children’s development of Characteristics of Effective Learning in particular with regard to:
+RE can also contribute to children’s development of Characteristics of Effective Teaching in particular with regard to: